bharthania/Java-continuation/README.md

     else break;
 ```

 Following is the stripped down version of the Continuation.java to provide an idea on how the yield mechanism is simulated.
-Note that goOn() and yield() methos are being called from two different threads. using lock and conditions the class simulates the back and forth transfer of control between two different routines.
+Note that goOn() and yield() methods are being called from two different threads. using lock and conditions the class simulates the back and forth transfer of control between two different routines.
 ```java
 public void yield(T value) throws InterruptedException {
     try {